openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-hello.rst

     .. note::

-       You can find additional information on layers in the " Layers
+       You can find additional information on layers in the ":ref:`bitbake-user-manual/bitbake-user-manual-intro:Layers`" section.
-       " section.

     Minimally, you need a recipe file and a layer configuration file in your layer.
 The configuration file needs to be in the ``conf``